-While Naomi Osaka is awaiting her Western & Southern Open final against Victoria Azarenka, let’s take a minute to enjoy some super cute childhood photos of the two-time Grand Slam champion, as part of my Little Tennis Stars series, and share the story of her multi-ethnic background.
+While Naomi Osaka is awaiting her Western & Southern Open final against Victoria Azarenka, let’s take a minute to share the story of her multi-ethnic background.

 Naomi Osaka was born in 1997 in Osaka, Japan, after her parents relocated to the city from the island of Hokkaido where they met.
 The reason for the move was the fact that Naomi’s grandparents on her Japanese mother’s side didn’t initially accept her relationship with the man from Haiti, Leonard Francois, who visited Japan while he was a college student in New York.

 The story of Naomi’s multicultural background doesn’t end there, as the family moved to New York when the future tennis star was just three years old:

 My dad’s Haitian, so I grew up in a Haitian household in New York.
 I lived with my grandma.
 And my mom’s Japanese and I grew up with the Japanese culture too, and if you’re saying American, I guess because I lived in America, I also have that too.

 After growing up in New York, Naomi moved to Florida when she was eight or nine years old: